zynaddsubfx/zyn-fusion-build/README.md

 The **default MSYS environment** is based on Cygwin, which **won't work**!

+steps in order to build for windows:

+-  Download msys2 then open the shell and type those commands respectively:

+   -  run `update pacman -Syu`.
+   -  run `pacman -su`.

+-  Open msys2-mingw64 shell from the start menu.

+-  run `pacman -s`.

+-  run `pacman --needed -s git mingw-w64-x86-gcc base-devel`.

+-  run `pacman mingw-w64-x86-toolchain`.

+-  Add path to bin directory for both msys64 and mingw64 to the system enviroment variables.

+   For msys64: `..\msys64\mingw64\bin`
+   For mingw64 `...\msys64\usr\bin`

+Continue with the commands below:

 ```bash
 # Install build dependencies
 make -f Makefile.mingw64.mk install_deps